vitorgalvao/screenshots-workflow/README.md

 ![Showing clipboard screenshots grid](Workflow/images/about/clipgrid.png)

 Take an interactive screenshot and upload it to Imgur via the `imgur` keyword.
+This requires [getting an API client ID](https://api.imgur.com/oauth2/addclient) and adding it in the [Workflow’s Configuration](https://www.alfredapp.com/help/workflows/user-configuration/).

 ![Take screenshot to imgur](Workflow/images/about/imgurkeyword.png)